jacek-marchwicki/example-rx-and-kotlin-and-either/articles/kill-the-sleep.md

 }
 ```

-This seams reasonable because the app makes a request in the background, an you need to wait a few seconds before checking
+This seems reasonable because after starting, the app makes a request in the background so you need to wait a few seconds before checking whether the result is displayed on the screen.
-the result.
-I'll try to answer why the value is incorrect.
+I'll try to explain why it’s wrong to have sleep in test code.

 # TL;DR;